 I love handprint crafts.
 They are always so cute and they capture the size of my children’s hands, which are growing so quickly!
 Today I’m sharing with you a fun Valentine’s craft with the “You Make My Heart Flutter” phrase on it.

 - pipe cleaners

-Dip your child’s hand into washable paint and stamp it onto both hearts.
+Paint your child’s hand with washable paint and stamp it onto both hearts.
 (I recommend placing a bowl of water next to you so your child can wash his hands right away.)
 Let the paint dry.

 These would be cute Valentines to pass out or even great for classroom decorations!

 Check out the video below to see more!

 Let me know if you’ll be trying this one out!

 If you love handprint projects, you’ll want to check out my Handprint Calendar!
 It makes a beautiful gift and is a wonderful keepsake!